Incentive Based Budgeting (IBB) Overview

 The most common criticism of IBB/RCM models is that they create destructive competition and duplication between units.
 As Boston University President Robert A. Brown put it, “It can lead to all [kinds] of perverse incentives, like engineering schools that want to teach English.”
-If, hypothetically, an engineering school teaches English, they get the money and the English department doesn’t.
+If an engineering school teaches English, they get the money and the English department doesn’t.

-It can be felt in department meetings, where faculty are asked to develop sexy new “products,” and all the way down to our advising responsibilities, where it becomes natural for a faculty member to wonder whether they should now be steering students away from other colleges and from interdisciplinary programs – because these could threaten the bottom line in one’s own college.
+It can be felt in department meetings, where faculty are asked to develop new “products,” and all the way down to our advising responsibilities, where it becomes natural for a faculty adviser to steer students away from other colleges and from interdisciplinary programs because this threatens the bottom line in one’s own college.

 If enrollments are at one moment going up in a college, money flows in its direction, and that college then has funds to use to keep expanding enrollments into the future.
 If enrollments are down one year, the budget contracts quickly, which can lead to a downward spiral.
-And another criticism is that colleges are effected by upturns and downturns in enrollments, but recruiting of students is done largely centrally, which limits colleges’ control over the variable that most effects their revenue.
+Colleges are affected by upturns and downturns in enrollments, but recruiting of students is done largely centrally, which limits colleges’ control over the variable that most affects their revenue.

 The word “university” is derived from Latin for “the whole.”
 A university is larger than the sum of its parts; in the larger scheme of things, UVM needs a broad array of programs, departments, perspectives, and individuals.
 That very breadth and diversity is its strength.
 At any one time, some parts may be thriving while other parts may be struggling, but they all need each other.
 This condition needs to be central to university decision making, however it is organized.